FI0205 – Sponsored Grants and Contracts

-Before a subcontract is issued with funds coming directly to the university from the federal government or indirectly through the state government or another agency or entity, the campus or institute research office should consult the government's Excluded Parties List System to determine the eligibility of the proposed subcontractor.
-For additional information, refer to FISCAL POLICY FI0230, SUBCONTRACT MONITORING.
+Before a subcontract is issued with funds coming directly to the university from the federal government or indirectly through the state government or another agency or entity, the campus or institute research office should consult the government's FISCAL POLICY FI0230, SUBCONTRACT MONITORING.

 Through its payroll system, the university maintains an appointment and position cost distribution system to properly document charges to sponsored project WBS elements for personal services of professorial and professional staff.
 The following guidelines apply to the allocation of salaries to grant and contract WBS elements through this system.
 For additional information, refer to FISCAL POLICY FI0215, EFFORT CERTIFICATION.